pinobatch/hello-world/Xubuntu_setup.md

 Proprietary crap
 ----------------
 Get the Ubuntu .deb from for [Dropbox] matching your distribution.
-Also install [Skype 4.3] for Ubuntu 12.04 "Precise" (32-bit), which uses less RAM than the Chromium-based Skype for Linux alpha.
+Also get [Skype 4.3] for Ubuntu 12.04 "Precise" (32-bit), which uses less RAM than the Chromium-based Skype for Linux alpha.

-Then install them and their dependencies:
+Install them and their dependencies:

     sudo dpkg -i ~/Downloads/dropbox_2015.10.28_amd64.deb
     sudo dpkg -i ~/Downloads/skype-ubuntu-precise_4.3.0.37-1_i386.deb